How I FIND THE BEST WILDLIFE PHOTOGRAPHY LOCATIONS NEAR ME

 HOW TO USE SOCIAL MEDIA TO FIND WILDLIFE PHOTOGRAPHY LOCATIONS

-So how do you find them?
-Here is what I do.
-First, look on Google Maps for any parks, nature preserves, reserves, state game lands, etc. Then create a list of potential locations.
+First, look on Google Maps.
+Find parks, nature preserves, reserves, state game lands, etc. Then use what you've found to create a list of potential locations.
 After that search Facebook for groups related to those locations.

 ALTERNATIVE SOCIAL MEDIA SITES